 Jeff Epping has been Director of Horticulture at Olbrich Botanical Gardens for more than 20 years.
 He oversees the horticultural operations and garden designs of more than ten inspirational display gardens, showcasing the best plants for south-central Wisconsin.
 A graduate of the University of Wisconsin-Madison, Jeff holds a bachelor’s and master’s degree in Ornamental Horticulture.
 He worked at the Chicago Botanic Garden before joining the staff at Olbrich and has visited, studied and photographed gardens throughout the U.S., U.K., Netherlands, South of France and Thailand.

-Joel Reinders, Lead Lighting Designer
+Paul Hayden and Joel Reinders, Lead Lighting Designers

 GLEAM Opening Reception: August 26